v0id-strike/Voidborne-Archives/Obscure Codex/Securing-Home.md

-To move your /home data from the 512GB SSD to a 1TB SSD, you can follow these general steps.
-I’ll break it down into parts:

 ### Step 1: Mount the 1TB SSD
 - Prepare the 1TB SSD: You’ll need to format it with a filesystem like BTRFS.